jeffgillan/geospatial_pipeline/README.md

 ## Container 2: jeffgillan/pdal_csf:1.0

 Container 2 will take the output from Container 1 (.copc.laz point cloud) and apply a Cloth Simulation Filter to classify tree points from ground points.
-Information on this container are in this repository https://github.com/jeffgillan/pdal_filters.csf
+Information on this container are in this repository https://github.com/jeffgillan/pdal_filters.csf.
+We are using the docker image `jeffgillan/pdal_csf:1.0` which is located in [Dockerhub](https://hub.docker.com/)